LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Cell Editing Server Data

-You can edit server-side data through the LyteNyte Grid server data source.
-This allows updating cell values and synchronizing those updates with the server.
+Use the server data source to edit cell values and synchronize those updates with the server.

 The example implements a basic update handler.
 In most cases, your update logic should look similar to the following: